 We will not share your data with third parties for marketing purposes unless we have your express consent to do so.

-We may disclose your personal information to third parties:
+We may also disclose your personal data to third parties:

-in the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets; or
+- In the event that we sell or buy any business or assets, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets; or

-if we or substantially all of our assets are acquired by a third party, in which case personal data held by it about our customers will be one of the transferred assets; or
+- If we or substantially all of our assets are acquired by a third party, in which case personal data held by it about our customers will be one of the transferred assets; or

-Changes to our privacy notice
+Changes to our Customer Privacy Notice

 Your rights relating to Personal Data

-Right to access: You can ask us for a copy of personal data we hold about you.
+- Right to access: You can ask us for a copy of personal data we hold about you.

-Right to erasure: You can ask us to delete data we hold about you.
+- Right to erasure: You can ask us to delete data we hold about you.
 We will do so unless we have a compelling reason to retain (e.g. legal requirement, prevention of fraud).

-Right to restrict processing: You can ask us to stop using your personal data.
+- Right to restrict processing: You can ask us to stop using your personal data.

-Right to data portability: You can ask us to provide your personal data in a form suitable for use by another organisation.
+- Right to data portability: You can ask us to provide your personal data in a form suitable for use by another organisation.